webtactics/jamestaylorsolicitor.com.au/legal-services/wills-and-estate-planning.md

-James Taylor Solicitor can help you get peace of mind in knowing that your loved ones are provided for.
+## James Taylor Solicitor can help you get peace of mind in knowing that your loved ones are provided for. ##

-with more than 30 years experience, James Taylor Bathurst Solicitor can draft your Will and other testamentary documentation and advise you in relation to your estate.
+With 30 years experience, James Taylor Bathurst Solicitor can expertly draft your Will and other testamentary documentation and advise you in relation to your estate.

-James Taylor Solicitor provides in-depth Wills & Estate Planning advice with a friendly and caring approach.
+**James Taylor Solicitor provides in-depth Wills & Estate Planning advice with a friendly and caring approach.**